 As a choreographer's assistant, Sean has learned from some of the best professional choreographers working today, including Christopher L. Huggins, Joshua Beamish, Matthew Rushing and Nicholas Villeneuve.

 His own choreographies have been performed all across the country and internationally and have been lauded as "everything and then some..." and "powerful" and "seriously flawless" by major national print and online publications such as The New York Times, Newsweek, JET Magazine, BroadwayBlack, DanceSpirit and Dance Magazine.
 He was awarded The Joffrey Ballet's 2017 Winning Works choreographic award and created his Suite Hearts on The Joffrey Studio Company and The Joffrey Academy's advanced trainees.
 Also in 2017, his work longstoryshort was commissioned by the Dance Gallery Festival NYC and was selected as the Audience Choice Award Winner out of 30 pieces created for the festival.
 He has also created works on the AAADT for multiple Ailey Dancers’ Resource Fund benefit performances.
-Mr. Carmon created a critically acclaimed work, Youth Novels, on METtoo, a youth company, in Houston, TX.
-He also teaches master classes in contemporary jazz and Horton-based modern and choreographs for dance conventions, high schools, colleges, and universities across America and internationally.
+Mr. Carmon created a critically acclaimed work, Youth Novels, on METtoo and a sensuous, moving duet, begin again, for DUO, METdance's intimate performance series in Houston, TX.
+He also teaches master classes and choreographs for studios, dance conventions, high schools, colleges and universities across America and internationally.

 RESUME/CV AVAILABLE UPON REQUEST.